mmistakes/minimal-mistakes/_posts/2023-01-30-kafka-client-internals.md

 ![Alt text](../images/kafka/ppc.png "Message Lifecycle: PPC (Produce, Persist, Consume)")

 Using a simple file ingestion data pipeline, this article aims to cover the following:
-1. Ingest data files (with click event data) into Kafka
+1. Ingest click stream data from the filesystem into Kafka
-2. Explain how the producing side works
+2. Explain how Kafka producers works, configurations and tuning for throughput / latency
-3. Producer configuration tuning
-4. Throughput vs Latency
-5. How the consuming side works
+3. How Kafka consumers work, configurations and scaling the consuming side
-6. How scaling consumer groups works
-7. How scaling with the parallel consumer works
-8. Tuning to avoid slow consumers
-9. What’s the role of offsets in Kafka
-10. What are the caveats when working with offsets
-11. Different approaching for handling offsets
+4. Caveats with consumer offsets and different approaches for handling them

-I will be using some e-commerce datasets you can find [here](https://www.kaggle.com/datasets/mkechinov/ecommerce-behavior-data-from-multi-category-store).
+We will use e-commerce datasets which you can find [here](https://www.kaggle.com/datasets/mkechinov/ecommerce-behavior-data-from-multi-category-store).
 The code samples are written in Kotlin, but the implementation should be easy to port in any programming language.
 You can find the source code on Github [here](https://github.com/polyzos/kafka-streaming-ledger).

-Let us dive right in.
+So, let us dive right in.

-## 1. Background and Setup
+## 1. Environment Setup
+First we want to have a Kafka Cluster up and running.
+Make sure you have [docker compose](https://docs.docker.com/compose/) installed on your machine, as we will use the following `docker-compose.yaml` file to setup a 3-node Kafka Cluster.

 ```shell
 version: "3.7"